Ask Us: What's the progress of vaccinations in congregate living facilities? - Salisbury Post

 As of last week, Trinity Oaks Independent Living hadn’t completed its second clinic.
 Trinity Oaks health and rehab, which has been particularly hard hit by COVID-19, completed its second clinic.

 Lutheran Services Carolinas President and CEO Ted Goins said the percent of residents vaccinated is “in the high 80s.”
 The percentage is lower for staff — between 40% and 50%.
-Some of that’s due to trust issues or the fact that people who had COVID-19 recently can’t receive a vaccine yet, Goins said.
+Some of that’s due to trust issues or that people who had COVID-19 recently can’t receive a vaccine yet, Goins said.

 While there have been supply problems for the general public, Goins said he’s not aware of similar issues during vaccination clinics at Lutheran Services facilities, which are located in Clemmons, Winston-Salem, Wilmington, Albemarle and Salisbury.